constantcontact/jenkins_pipeline_builder/README.md

 YAML driven CI Jenkins Pipeline Builder enabling to version your artifact pipelines alongside with the artifact source itself.

+# Background

+This project is inspired by a great work done by Arangamani with [jenkins_api_client](https://github.com/arangamani/jenkins_api_client) and amazing progress done by the Open Stack community with their [jenkins-job-builder](http://ci.openstack.org/jenkins-job-builder/)

+The YAML structure very closely resembles the OpenStack Job Builder, but, in comparison to Python version, is 100% pure Ruby and uses Jenkins API Client and has additional functionlity of building different types of Jenkins views.

 # JenkinsPipeline::Generator

 TODO: Write a gem description